 10. If we choose to proceed, I’ll gather more information in the second session.
 When we are finished reviewing your intake questionnaire, we’ll develop a treatment plan.
 We are still in the planning stage so please be patient.
 After the “blueprint” is completed, we’ll jump into the counseling phase.

 If you have any questions or concerns, be sure to address them.
 I like to have open communication.
 No question is too small.
 I want to serve you in the best way possible so I need to know what you are thinking, feeling and wanting.

 I’ll do my best to give you referrals for the following situations.
 These are not in my wheel house.

 • Untreated bipolar disorder

-*** I do not work with clients who are involved with legal cases where I may be asked to submit my records or to testify in court.
+* I do not work with clients who are involved with legal cases where I may be asked to submit my records or to testify in court.
 I do not write reports to justify absence from work, nor do I write disability reports, workman’s compensation reports or legal reports of any kind.
 I do not work with child custody cases.
 And, I do not counsel children or adolescents.